EnvelopSound/Earshot/README.md

 Earshot can be used in combination with pkviet's [OBS Studio Music Edition](https://github.com/pkviet/obs-studio/releases/) which supports multichannel AAC encoding up to 16.0.
 For more information on OBS see [obsproject.com](https://obsproject.com).

 Earshot is designed to be easily deployed to a cloud-based hosting solution, such as AWS ECS, DigitalOcean, etc.

+Earshot is GPL licensed, as it uses ffmpeg binaries compiled with GPL codecs including libx264.

+## Features ##

+* Transcoder supports livestreaming up to 255 audio channels, with optional video
+* Web interface for stream monitoring and debuggging
+* Preview and test different Dash.js client settings
+* RTMP stream authentication
+* Use whichever FFmpeg flags you want

 ## Key Technologies Used ##